China tries to stop spread of deadly new virus at worst time of year - The Media HQ

 The public holiday – the most important on the Chinese calendar – arrives at the worst possible time for the health authorities who run to contain the epidemic which put the rest of Asia on alert.

-The virus, which was first identified in the central city of Wuhan, China, is known to have infected more than 200 people and has already spread to at least three other countries.
+The virus, which was first identified in the central city of Wuhan in China, is known to have infected nearly 300 people and has already spread to at least three other countries.
 China’s National Health Commission on Monday confirmed that Wuhan’s coronavirus can be transmitted from human to human and that medical personnel have also been infected.

 The disclosure followed an announcement that South Korea had confirmed its first case, making it the third country outside China to detect the virus.
 The three previously confirmed overseas cases, two in Thailand and one in Japan, all involved people who had traveled to Wuhan.